With an eye on Russia, U.S. to increase nuclear capabilities

 The argument for these weapons is that larger nuclear bombs are so catastrophic that they would never be used and do not work as an effective deterrent.
 With less power and destruction, the low-yield option would potentially be more likely to be used, serving as an effective deterrent.

-The Pentagon document, which is largely in line with the previous review in 2010, said the United States will modify a small number of submarine-launched ballistic missile warheads with low-yield options.
+The Pentagon document, which is largely in line with the previous review in 2010, said the U.S. will modify a small number of submarine-launched ballistic missile warheads with low-yield options.

 In the long term, the U.S. military will also develop a new nuclear-armed sea-launched cruise missile.
 The missile could have the less powerful option, but a decision has not been made, and will take up to a decade to develop, officials said.